 Then there’s Australia, where they enacted the National Firearms Agreement in 1996 after the Port Arthur massacre in which 35 people were killed and 23 wounded.
 The weapon involved was an AR-15 assault rifle, so they banned semi-automatic and pump-action weapons and forced civilians to sell them back to the government.
 There had been 13 mass shootings previously; none have been recorded since.
 Here is a news article on it.
 Clearly, taking some kinds of guns out of the hands of civilians does not mean violent or gun-involved crime will increase.

 I don’t consider myself a liberal any more than I consider myself a conservative.
+I am a rare American: a moderate.
 I hunted with my dad throughout my entire growing up years, and had a good time.
 While I believe some gun control would help, ultimately the shootings and massacres aren’t about guns.
 I like to think this is not an extremist view on one side or the other, and I hope that mainstream America shares my view.
 Why do we have so many mass shootings in America?
 As I stated earlier, I don’t know.
-If I were to hazard a guess, in large part I think it’s due to the break down of the family in so many societies around the world, and the hyper-individualism in the US.
-But that’s just my opinion, and I could be wrong. 🙂
+If I were to hazard a guess, in large part I think it’s due to the break down of the family in so many societies around the world, and the unfortunate hyper-individualism in the US.
+But in the words of Dennis Miller, that’s just my opinion, and I could be wrong. 🙂